Free Shipping on orders over $100

 Cannabinoid Benefits

-Stress and Anxiety management: When our bodies are in a state of elevated stress, cortisol levels in our brains are increased.
-This is a basic survival function but when this happens too often, it can harm our health and productivity.
+Stress management: When our bodies are in a state of elevated stress, cortisol levels in our brains increase.
+This is a basic survival function, but when it happens too often, it can harm our health and productivity.
 CBD may help to maintain cortisol levels and regulate how your brain responds to stress signals.
-Here is a review on 49 different studies of how CBD may be a good treatment for anxiety and panic disorders.

-Sleep: this 2019 case study on the effects of CBD and improving sleep concluded that CBD may reduce insomnia causing symptoms and help improve sleep.
+Sleep: this 2019 case study on the effects of CBD and improving sleep concluded that CBD might reduce insomnia-causing symptoms and help improve sleep.

 As further research continues to unfold, we are learning more about how our bodies work closely with the cannabis plant and the extensive range of benefits it has on our bodies.
-Everyday there are new studies unfolding, and new understandings of how the endocannabinoid system works.
+Every day, new studies unfold and new understandings emerge of how the endocannabinoid system works.

 Most animals have an endocannabinoid system, not just humans and mammals.
-Research shows that there are few species that do not have an ECS, these include sea sponges, nematode worms, and anemones.
-Fun Fact – the earliest life form to have cannabinoid receptors is the sea-squirt.
+Research shows that few species do not have an ECS; these include sea sponges, nematode worms, and anemones.
+Fun Fact – the earliest life form to have cannabinoid receptors is the sea squirt.

-Did you know that there are natural cannabinoids found in breast milk, and may play a vital role in human development.
-These endocannabinoids have been shown to help protect neurons in pre and post natal development of the brain.
+Did you know that there are natural cannabinoids found in breast milk that may play a vital role in human development?
+These endocannabinoids have been shown to help protect neurons in pre and post-natal brain development.

-• Receptors are located in the brain, in the immune cells, in organs, glands, and connective tissues.
+• Widespread ECS Influence: The system extends throughout the body, with receptors in the brain, immune cells, organs, glands, and connective tissues.

 Share This Post